whichsteveyp/react-localize/README.md

 util.format('There are %d things you have to do today', 5)
 // There are 5 things you have to do today
 ```

-This format is not universal, some message bundles use things like `Welcome {0} to our {1} website}` and simply pass arguments in order.
-In the future we should probably let you pass in some custom parsing functions to work with different data structures and formatting.
-It's on the TODO!

-The `<Text />` component is just a wrapper intended to help you out when you don't need or want to wire your component up to `contextTypes` and process things yourself.
-All it's really doing it helping you call `localize(key, ...values)`.
-By default it returns a span with all the other props you pass this component.
-If you give it a `function` in the children portion, it will instead invoke that function sort of like: `providedRender(localized, key, ...values)` so you can decide how to render things out.

 ## Testing
 React is in package.json's dev and peer dependencies because React is required for running the tests.
 You'll need to build before the tests will work as they're run against the built files.
 We're using Puny to test because tests for react-localize should be simple & fast.